 This product doesn’t easily fit into a category!

 Some products don’t have a clear category.
 This is completely normal.
-If there are multiple categories that describe the product, opt for the category that describes the product’s main or most central function.
+If multiple categories describe the product, opt for the category that describes the product’s main function.
 In the case of a bundle, select the category most relevant to the bundle’s main product.

 Be careful not to confuse “google_product_category” with “product_type.”
-The google_product_category attribute includes product taxonomy according to Google’s supported groupings.
+Google_product_category includes product taxonomy according to Google’s supported groupings.
 Product_type, on the other hand, includes a product’s taxonomy according to the owner of the data.
-If a retailer internally categorizes all their shoe products as Feet Clothes, that should be recorded in the product type attribute.
+If a retailer categorizes their shoes as Feet Clothes, that should be recorded in the product type attribute.

 Like many other attributes, though not required, product_type can still help retailers achieve better results.
-Including this data can help optimize bidding and reporting in AdWords.
+Including this data helps optimize bidding and reporting in AdWords.

 Google product category

-Sometimes the product_type and the google_product_category may be the same, but this isn’t always the case.
-More importantly, regardless of what the product_type attribute says, the google_product_category attribute must always be a valid, supported Google category.
+Sometimes the product_type and the google_product_category may be the same.
+But regardless of what the product_type attribute says, the google_product_category attribute must always be a valid, supported Google category.

-Mapping data from product_type to google_product_category isn’t always as clear as it seems.
+Mapping data from product_type to google_product_category isn’t always as clear.
 There are a number of ways to define and group products, making this step a bit complicated.
-This is clear with the shoe product example above.
-Depending on the specific type of shoe, the Google product category could look like any of these:
+This is shown in the shoe product example above.
+Depending on the type of shoe, the Google product category could look like any of these:

-Sometimes, a user has a particular item in mind.
+Sometimes, a user needs a specific item.
 For example, they want “size 7 toffee suede Women’s Katalina Espadrilles shoes.”
 That should be easy for Google to locate based simply on the title.
 But what if the needs are a bit more general?
-When the user wants to browse shoes, Google will have to leverage more than just the product title.
-Because a product title can include a number of varied terms–from sandals to boots to heels–Google uses the product category attribute to make sure each product gets put in the right group.
+When the user wants to browse shoes, Google leverages more than just the product title.
+Because a product title can include a number of varied terms – from sandals to boots to heels – Google uses the product category attribute to make sure each product gets put in the right group.

 In short, proper categories are all about CTR.

-While lazy or rushed product categorization will certainly save time initially, it will also undermine your product sales in two key ways.
+While lazy or rushed product categorization will save time at first, it will also undermine your product sales in two key ways.
 The goal is surfacing the most relevant ads to the most relevant shoppers.

-Particularly for retailers with large product inventories, mapping products to Google’s taxonomy is a painful task that requires a significant amount of time and patience.
-Did you know, there is a way to automate the Google product category mapping process?
+For retailers with large product inventories, mapping products to Google’s taxonomy is a painful task that requires a significant amount of time and patience.
+But there’s a way to automate the Google product category mapping process.

-Traditionally, retailers have mapped their product categories for Google manually.
-This involved personally reviewing huge amounts of data to assign and enter product categories.
-However, this manual process was not only annoying, but it also caused two major problems for retailers: wasted time and numerous mistakes.
+Traditionally, retailers mapped their product categories for Google manually.
+This involved reviewing huge amounts of data to assign and enter product categories.
+This manual process caused two major problems for retailers: wasted time and numerous mistakes.

 Category mapping with Productsup provides:

-Using Productsup, there’s three basic steps to pull data from an existing feed and populate the google_product_category attribute.
+Using Productsup, there are three basic steps to pull data from an existing feed and populate the google_product_category attribute.

-On the right side of the image, you can see the Replace Term options.
-Here, you can easily locate and select the most relevant Google product category.
-Because Productsup only lists categories supported by Google in the selected taxonomy, you can be sure your products’ categories will be approved.
+On the right side of the image, you see the Replace Term options.
+Here, you can select the most relevant Google product category.
+Because Productsup only lists categories supported by Google in the selected taxonomy, you can be sure your categories will be approved.
 Plus, there are several features to help make this process easier.
 Just search for similar products, like those including “kitchen” or “table” in the title, and find all products with those terms instantly.

 *Productsup will also analyze your data to alert you to missing or problematic fields.
 Should your categories be missing or outdated, Productsup will let you know immediately (and help you fix them, fast).

 Lastly, once your categories are mapped and ready to go, you need only apply the list to your data feed using a box called Category Mapping.
-Here, you can select the name of the list you created previously.
-There are numerous ways to leverage this data in your feed–you can even apply rules to translate your google_product_categories to another language.
+Here, select the name of the list you created previously.
+There are numerous ways to leverage this data in your feed.
+You can even apply rules to translate your google_product_categories to another language.

-Google is regularly applying updates to their product categories.
-These are generally smaller changes and additions rather than complete overhauls.
-Still, it’s crucial your categories are kept up to date to ensure that your products aren’t rejected (and are optimized for clicks!).
+Google often applies updates to their product categories.
+These are small changes and additions rather than complete overhauls.
+Still, it’s crucial your categories are kept up to date to ensure that your products are optimized.

 Get a round up of our latest posts right into your mail box.